 Additionally, some industry stakeholders are meeting with the NRC to encourage specific reforms.
-NOV Shepherd Power, a subsidiary of the oil and gas company NOV Inc., is planning to deploy BWXT microreactors to supply baseload power and heat for oil field operations.
+NOV Shepherd Power, a subsidiary of the oil and gas company, NOV Inc., is planning to deploy BWXT microreactors to supply baseload power and heat for oil field operations.
 It has partnered with the Nuclear Energy Institute on a series of white papers to address specific issues needing regulatory reform, including shortening the timeline from site selection to deployment to 180 days.
 These white papers are under consideration by the NRC.

-For the medium term, the NRC has begun a multi-year rulemaking on risk-informed, performance-based and technologyinclusive licensing (referred to as "10 CFR Part 53", or more simply "Part 53").
+For the medium term, the NRC has begun a multi-year rulemaking on risk-informed, performance-based and technology-inclusive licensing (referred to as "10 CFR Part 53", or more simply "Part 53").
 This rulemaking is required under the 2019 Nuclear Energy Innovation and Modernization Act (NEIMA).
 As described in NIA's Part 53 paper, the NRC staff's proposed draft rule was flawed but fixable with leadership by the Commission.
 In March 2024, the Commission stepped up, providing leadership and clear direction to NRC staff.
 The Commission's vote on the Part 53 proposed draft rule and the accompanying Staff Requirements Memorandum instructed the staff to make major changes to improve the proposed draft rule.
-The staff produced an updated draft rule in October 2024, which is open for public comment until February 28, 2025.
+The staff produced an updated draft rule in October 2024.
+NIA submitted its own public comments, as well as a joint NGO letter and joint stakeholder comments.
 Effective NRC staff incorporation of public comments will be critical in creating a rule for licensing advanced reactors that marks a substantial improvement over current rules.

 The Commission is also making progress on other rulemakings.
-On December 18, 2023, it promulgated a risk-informed approach for rightsizing emergency planning zones.
-More recently, on October 4, 2024, it proposed a new reactor generic environmental impact statement to improve the efficiency of environmental reviews.
+On December 18, 2023, NRC promulgated a risk-informed approach for rightsizing emergency planning zones.
+On December 1, 2024, the draft rulemaking for a new reactor generic environmental impact statement was submitted to the Commission for final approval.
+This rulemaking is expected to improve the efficiency of environmental reviews.
 Concurrently, the NRC is working to align the licensing rules in 10 CFR Part 50 and 10 CFR Part 52, which could provide a more predictable and consistent approach to regulating new nuclear reactors.
 This rulemaking process is on-going, and it is important that it results in improvements to both rules and does not add unnecessary barriers to the use of existing regulatory frameworks.